farcrycore/plugin-memcached/README.md

 application and memcached servers.
 If you have more than 100 000 items in your cache, you may find that the reports time out.

+## Cache Invalidation

+Updating or restarting the application does _not_ clear the cache.
+See the following sections for the different ways to invalidate cache data.

+### COAPI deployments

+Content type data is cache keys include the last schema change date for that type.
+Deploying schema updates automatically causes the app to stop using previous cache items.

+*NOTE*: other servers will conetinue to use the old cache items until you update the application to refresh the schema change dates.
+This allows you to deploy changes on one server without breaking the site on another unupdated server.

+### Rebuild Site

+This option, in the Tray, invalidates every key used by the site, and will affect every server using the same Memcached server.

+### Fine Grained

+The Memcached page in the webtop (Admin -> General Admin -> Application Settings -> Memcached Summary) has options for manually triggering invalidation either across the entire application or for specific sections of the cache.

 [1]: http://memcached.org/